Bardolph-Automation-Inc/bardolph/docs/python_interface.rst

 that repeats the discovery process every 5 minutes to continuously refresh its internal list of available lights.

+Note that the scripts are run in a separate thread, and queued up asynchronously.
+This means that `queue_script` returns immediately, even though the script may not run, yet.

 Your code can queue up jobs at any time, even while others are running.
 In the above example, the first call to `queue_script()` returns immediately, although the lights won't come on until 10 seconds have elapsed.
 The second script, which turns the lights off, gets queued up asynchronously while the first script continues to run.
 However, that second script will not start until the first one finishes.

 The `queue_script()` function parses the incoming string and puts the resulting byte code into a queue.
 That queue is processed by a separate thread that is